hyperskill/hs-test/README.md

 # hs-test
-A small framework that simplifies testing educational projects for Hyperskill.
+It is a small framework that simplifies testing educational projects for Hyperskill.
 It is built on top of JUnit.

-It is recommended but not required to use it for HS projects.
+It is required to use for Hyperskill projects.
 Main features:
-- multiple types of tests in a single unified way (without stdin, with stdin, files, swing)
+- black box testing (only need to know user's main method)
-- less boilerplate for stdin tests
+- multiple types of tests in a simple unified way (without stdin, with stdin, files, swing)
 - generating learner-friendly feedback (filtering stack-traces, hints)

-But you may also use a standard test framework like JUnit or testNG.
+For the documentation you can go here:

 ## Requirements and build

-The project needs Java 11, Maven 3.3.9 or later.
+The project needs Java 8, Gradle 5.0+.

 Build it locally:
 ```
-mvn clean package
+gradle build
 ```

 ## Using in educational projects